knizhnik/yakv/README.md

 **YAKV** supports multi-threaded access to the storage.
 All threads can share single storage instance (you should use Arc for it).
 Storage implementation is thread safe and all methods are immutable, so you can call them concurrently from different threads.
-But only one thread can update database at each moment of time: other readers or writers will be blocked until the end of transaction.
+Only one thread can update storage at each moment of time, but multiple threads can read it.
-Readers can work in parallel.
+Readers can work concurrently with writer observing database state before start of write transactions.

 **YAKV** requires key and value to be a vector of bytes.
 If you want to store other types, you need to serialize them first.
 If you need to preserve natural comparison order for underlying type, then you will have to use proper serializer.